kurushimee/qmk_firmware/readme.md

 # PIANTORUV

 It's my custom split mechanical keyboard based on Piantor.
 It works just like Piantor, has the exact same layout and positioning of keys.
-PIANTORUV has two left halves for both halves of the keyboard; the right halve is just like the left halve but flipped.
-The left halve acts as the main halve — I can connect either halve to the PC, but the one that's connected to the PC via USB-C will always act as the left half.
+PIANTORUV has two left halves for both halves of the keyboard; the right half is just like the left half but flipped.
+The left half acts as the main half — I can connect either half to the PC, but the one that's connected to the PC via USB-C will always act as the left half.

 # Layout